craevscaia/PADLaboratories/Laboratory1/Readme2.md

 4. Health Checks - implement monitoring tools to keep track of the application’s health and performance.
 5. Set up alerts to notify when something goes wrong, or the response time goes above a certain threshold.

-### ELK stack.
+### Grafana and Prometheus stack.
 Aggregate data from all services

 Logging and monitoring are essential for maintaining the health, performance, and reliability of the applications.

-1. **ELK Stack:** This stands for Elasticsearch, Logstash, and Kibana.
-Need to configure Logstash to collect logs from your services, store them in Elasticsearch, and use Kibana to visualize the logs.

-**Install Elasticsearch:** This is a search and analytics engine.
+1. **Grafana and Prometheus:** This is a powerful way to monitor and visualize the system's metrics.

-**Install Logstash:** This is a server-side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to Elasticsearch.

-**Install Kibana:** This is a visualization layer that works on top of Elasticsearch.
+**Grafana:** This is an open-source platform for monitoring and observability.
+It allows to query, visualize, alert on, and understand the metrics no matter where they are stored.

+**Key Features:**

+Dashboard Creation: Create and share dynamic dashboards that display changes in your data in real time.

+Data Visualization: Offers various types of charts, graphs, and alerts for data visualization.

+Data Sources Integration: Supports many data sources including Prometheus, InfluxDB, ElasticSearch, and more.

+Alerting: Set up alerts based on the data patterns or thresholds.

+**Prometheus:** This  is an open-source system monitoring and alerting toolkit.
+It's particularly good at collecting and storing time-series data.

+**Key Features:**

+Time Series Data: Collects and stores data as time series, allowing for high-dimensional data models.

+Powerful Queries: Has a powerful query language (PromQL) for aggregating and processing data.

+Service Discovery: Supports various service discovery mechanisms for finding services to monitor.

+Built-in Alerting: Offers alerting functionalities, which can be integrated with external systems.

 ### Implement microservice-based 2 Phase Commits for a endpoint that create changes more than in one database